Johk3/JSLAM/README.md

 This is where you can see all the JSLAM version's

+0.5.0:

+    Perspective is now able to follow the 3D camera.

+    Points are now transferred from 2D to 3D using Pickle.

 0.4.0:

-    Started using threads to display 2D and 3D at the same time
+    Started using threads to display 2D and 3D at the same time.

     Created a 3D camera, and got the 2D points of our SLAM.

 0.3.0:

-    Switched to SDL2 for displaying video
+    Switched to SDL2 for displaying video.

-    Performance updates
+    Performance updates.

 ## References